 Search for patterns

 To find patterns across participants, put all diagrams of the same kind side by side.
 See if there are similarities or contrasting patterns, find reoccuring data as well as unique events.

-Example Analysis on the diagrams above
+Example Analysis on the diagrams above (click to enlarge)

 - In all but one diagram the onset of a project seems to be a good experience